WanakitsamphanTh/clox-compiler-llvm/README.md

 - Maybe adding tuple and tuple unpacking
 - Also implementing serialization to make the bytecode portable
 - I should add constant folding in my compiler to reduce number of constants.
-- I got a problem with circle reference, but the way I solve it feels a bit inconsistent.
 - **Realized that I should have written this in C++**